Chartered certified accountant

 Skills

-- the ability to communicate with people from all backgrounds
+- the ability to engage with people from diverse backgrounds

-- language skills - may be useful if you work for an international firm.
+Language skills can be useful if you're working with international clients or for an international firm.

 Work experience